 It’s always hard to watch a pet suffer.
 It can be even more difficult with a disease like hypothyroidism, which can cause physical pain in your dogs as well as changes in behavior, personality, and mood.
 But having hypothyroidism doesn’t have to sentence your pet to a life of discomfort and weariness.
-Proper medical treatment can help dogs with the disease regain their energy and playfulness while eliminating painful symptoms altogether.
+Proper medical treatment, such as the use of medicines like Soloxine, can help dogs with the disease regain their energy and playfulness while eliminating painful symptoms altogether.

 Hypothyroidism is a result of too little thyroid hormones being produced and secreted by your dog’s body.
 This hormone deficiency happens because the thyroid gland is damaged.
 In most cases, a genetic autoimmune disease causes the problem, but in rare instances, other conditions, including thyroid cancer, can damage the gland and lead to hypothyroidism.